Wilmington, MA

 1.75k people

-As of 2023, 6.95% of Wilmington, MA residents (1.61k people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 6.95% of Wilmington, MA residents (1.61k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Wilmington, MA was 7.54%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Wilmington, MA compared to that of it's neighboring and parent geographies.